fifieldt/twcitizen/content/regular-application.md

 Application for citizenship is submitted at your local Household Registration Office.
 You will first need to meet the residence requirement, prove your language ability, clean criminal record and proof of funds.
-With this you will be able to initiate the citizenship applicaiton process and if successful will be issued a *Certificate of R.O.C.
+With this you will be able to initiate the citizenship application process and if successful will be issued a *Certificate of R.O.C.
 Naturalization Candidature*.

 You then have one year to renounce your original citizenship and provide certified and